 Membership Bundle – Member ($99) – includes 1 x Sydney Open Member Pass + SLM Membership for one adult, for one year.

 Membership Bundle – Member + One ($198) – includes 2 x Sydney Open Member Passes + SLM Membership for one adult and one guest, for one year.

 Please note: Booking fees apply on all ticket transactions.
 This booking fee contributes to ticketing services and administrative costs.

-To avoid queues, we recommend you purchase tickets online prior to the Sydney Open weekend and select postage delivery of your Sydney Open Pass wristbands (Sunday 4 November).
+To avoid queues, we recommend you purchase tickets online prior to the Sydney Open weekend and select postage delivery of your Sydney Open Pass wristbands (Sunday 3 November).
 Postage is within Australia only and costs $5.50 with an estimated delivery time of approximately 5 working days.
-Postage closed Tuesday 23 October.
-However you can choose to pick up your wristbands at any one of our wristband collection locations.

 Can I purchase Sydney Open Passes during the Sydney Open weekend?

 Yes, Sydney Open Passes can be purchased online until 4pm on Sunday 3 November.